o3de/o3de.org/content/docs/user-guide/scripting/lua/properties.md

 ![Properties in O3DE Editor defined by the Properties table](/images/user-guide/scripting/lua/character-controller.png)

 The type that you provide as the default value determines how the property appears in the **Properties** user interface.
-You can further customize the representation of the property in the Editor by specifying additional attributes in a table format.
-All property types support a description field that appears when you hover the mouse over the property name in the Editor.
+You can further customize the representation of the property in O3DE Editor by specifying additional attributes in a table format.
+All property types support a description field that appears when you hover the mouse over the property name in O3DE Editor.

-## Supported Types
+## Supported types

 Properties can have the types described in this section.

-### Boolean Values (True, False)
+### Boolean values (True, False)

-The following examples are Boolean values.
+The following examples are boolean values.

 ```lua
 DebugMovement = false,
 AllowMovement = { default = true, description = "Allow or restrict movement of the object." },
 ```

-In O3DE Editor, Boolean values are represented by a check box.
+In O3DE Editor, boolean values are represented by a check box.

-### Numeric Values (Integer or Floating Point Numbers)
+### Numeric values (integer or floating point numbers)

 The following examples are numeric values.